One man in disaster zone

 We have studied the effects of looting concerns (i.e., crime) on families’ decisions to evacuate as a hurricane nears, using an agent-based model.

-1. Using survey data from Hurricane Sandy (that hit the northeastern US in 2012), we developed a bimodal model of social influence.
+1. Using survey data from Hurricane Sandy (which hit the northeastern US in 2012), we developed a bimodal model of social influence.
 We used that model to study the effects of looting on evacuation decision-making.
 Essentially, if the neighbors of a family evacuate, then that family will be more inclined to evacuate, owing to social influence.
-However, if too many neighbors of a family have evacuated, then that family is concerned about looting, and resists evacuating.
+However, if too many neighbors of a family have evacuated, then that family is concerned about looting and resists evacuating.
 We demonstrated through computations that concern over looting can reduce evacuation rates by up to 50%.

 2. A second work on looting included developing a more detailed model from statistical analyses of the survey data.
-We include family (household) factors such age, gender, race, and amount of schooling of head-of-household; type of housing; and numbers of vehicles.
+We include family (household) factors such as age, gender, race, amount of schooling of head-of-household; type of housing; and number of vehicles.
 Neighbor influence includes the degree to which a household values the decisions of friends and neighbors, and how many of those neighbors have evacuated.
 A case study shows that if the police can allay citizens’ fears of looting, then evacuation rates can increase by as much as 50%.
-3. Agent-based modeling can provide temporal insights about the dynamics of evacuation decision-making in a population.